 Want a streaming service while you’re at home, but want to try it out first?
 Or maybe money is tight right now and you just need something to keep you or the kids entertained without the strain on your wallet.
 Many of the most popular streaming services offer free trials.
 Some are 30 days, some are only a week.
 You can also try each one listed here one at a time and keep the entertainment going for a few months without spending a penny.

 The most important part of taking advantage of free trials is to make sure that you remember to cancel before the free trial is up, so you’re not billed again.
+A good way to do that is to set a reminder on your phone or write a note on a calendar a few days before the trial is up.
 All streaming services require that you sign up with a credit card.
 If you don’t cancel before the free trial is up, they will automatically convert you to a paid monthly membership.
 None listed here require anything more than a month-to-month commitment.

-You should be warned that if you’re looking for a free trial of Netflix, Disney+ or HBO Max, you’re out of luck.
-Currently, none of these popular streaming services have free trials available.
-Don’t worry – you still have plenty of other options.
+You should be warned that if you’re looking for a free trial of Netflix, Starz or Disney+, you’re out of luck.
+Currently, these popular streaming services don’t have free trials available.
+Don’t worry; you still have plenty of other options.

 Peacock: Unlike most other streaming services, you can access most of Peacock’s content library without paying anything.
 Run by NBCUniversal, the platform features hundreds of fan favorite shows and movies like The Office, Yellowstone and Parks & Recreation.
-To get a taste of everything Peacock has to offer, including live sports, you’ll need to sign up for a week-long trial of Peacock Premium.
-Once the trial expires, the service is $4.99/month.
-If you’re interested in trying the full service out with no ads, you can get a week-long free trial of Peacock Premium Plus, which is $9.99/month when the trial ends.
+Peacock Premium and Peacock Premium Plus are subscription services; at the moment, there are no free trials available.

-Apple TV+: You don’t need an Apple TV to enjoy this streaming service.
-Watch Apple original movies and shows, like Greyhound or Dickinson, or enjoy family favorites like the Charlie Brown holiday specials and Helpsters.
+Apple TV+: You don’t need an Apple TV to enjoy this streaming service whose biggest hit has been “Ted Lasso.”
+You can also watch Apple original movies and shows, like” Greyhound” or “Dickinson,” or enjoy family favorites like the Charlie Brown holiday specials and Helpsters.
 It offers a seven-day free trial, and after that the service is $4.99/month.
+(You can get three months free with the purchase of an eligible Apple device.)

 Fubo TV: Get free TV!
-If you don’t have access to the game shows on television, such as The Price Is Right, Family Feud and Let’s Make a Deal, or you want to re-watch episodes of Saturday Night Life, Fubo TV has a seven-day free trial.
-Be careful, Fubo TV is one of the pricier options at $59.99 to $79.99 per package, depending on your selection.
+If you don’t have access to the game shows on television, such as The Price Is Right, Family Feud and Let’s Make a Deal, or you want to re-watch episodes of Saturday Night Life, Fubo TV has a three-day free trial.
+Be careful to cancel after your free trial if you don’t want to continue the service, because Fubo TV is one of the pricier options starting at $64.99 per month.

-Sling TV: Sling TV does not have a free trial for their regular services, but they did launch Sling Free in 2020, which includes news from ABC News Live, a 24/7 streaming video news channel for breaking news and live events, thousands of movies and shows suitable for kids and families.
-Be warned, you have to be ready to put up with commercials!
+Sling TV: Sling TV offers a three-day free trial of their service, which they bill as “the best of cable.”
+It includes news and thousands of movies and shows suitable for kids and families.
 It’s available through Roku, Amazon or an Android device, or by visiting sling.com on a Chrome, Safari or Edge browser and following the instructions on the welcome screen.

 More Living on the Cheap articles: